hkanjohansson/Ludo/README.md

 This directory consists only of a Player class right now.
 In the future there could be an AI added.
 If an AI is added there would be needed to make the Player class abstract and make PlayerAI and PlayerHuman inherit from Player.

 #### Player
-Fields:
-        gameboard
-        colourOfTokens
+Just like the board game of Ludo, a player should have the features/items given.
+That is the fields are:
+-gameboard
+-colourOfTokens
-        tokens (a list of tokens)
+-tokens (a list of tokens)
-        finishedTokens (storing the finished tokens)
-        startSquare (which position the player starts from when moving out of the home) finishArea (array of five chars)
+-finishedTokens (storing the finished tokens) -startSquare (which position the player starts from when moving out of the home) -finishArea (array of five chars)
 ### GameItems
 This directory consists of Die, Gameboard and Token.